Youth vote an unpredictable factor in UK election

 At the last general election in 2017, 66 per cent of voters aged 18 and 19 backed the left-wing Labour opposition, with just 19 per cent behind the governing Conservatives.

-According to pollsters YouGov, the results showed the older the voter, the more likely they are to vote Conservative - the tipping point being the age of 47.
+According to pollster YouGov, the results showed that the older the voter, the more likely he is to vote Conservative - the tipping point being the age of 47.

 At the European Parliament elections in May, when multiple members are returned per constituency, younger voters backed the Liberal Democrats and the Greens - two anti-Brexit parties.